-Dr Stacey Cleary is a physiotherapist and researcher.
+Dr Stacey Cleary is a clinical and research physiotherapist, working as a Postdoctoral Research Fellow with CP-Achieve, at the Murdoch Children's Research Institute.
 Stacey loves working alongside people with disabilities to support them in following their interests, growing their autonomy, and enhancing their health and well-being, particularly through physical activity participation.
-Her research interests include the practicalities of physical activity participation for young people with disabilities, consumer involvement in research, and translation of research into clinical practice